CodeWritingCow/Thinkster-MEAN-reddit-clone/README.md

 In the tutorial, angularApp.js contained too many components.
 So, I removed all its AngularJS states, controllers and factories, then saved them as their own files.
 I saved configuration variables in a new file (config.js) where I can configure app settings.

 Gulp was added to automate parts of my workflow.
+I installed local packages via Bower, so I could keep working even when the free WiFi was down at my local coffee shop.

 The Thinkster tutorial is "Learn to Build Modern Web Apps with MEAN."